Singh Is Bliing: Critical response

 Shubha Shetty Saha from Mid-Day described the comedy as "random and silly", but commented that "it is this randomness that also makes it a breezy, entertaining film".
 Devesh Sharma from Filmfare wrote that filmgoers should "watch the film if you like cornball comedies".
 Shubhra Gupta from The Indian Express, however, was less receptive to the film, which she rated 1.5 stars of 5, expounding, "The only thing which saves it is that it wears its silliness proudly on its hero's 'pug' (turban)".

 Rohit Vats from Hindustan Times noted the film's plot holes, poor screenplay and problematic dialogue.
 Saibal Chatterjee from NDTV wrote, "What is irretrievably amiss with the film is that nothing it says manages to drift anywhere near some degree of coherence."
 Surbhi Redkar from Koimoi commented, "Akshay Kumar's Singh Is Bliing is enjoyable in parts but as a whole it is not up to the mark.
 It loses its bling over time and you are just left watching the silly antics of Mr. Singh."

 Tushar Joshi from Daily News and Analysis wrote, "Singh is Bliing has some genuinely funny moments and Lara Dutta brings a certain freshness to the film."
 India TV wrote, "Overall, Singh is Bliing does not disappoint.
 One steps in expecting mindless humour, entertainment and some fairly good performances and on that front the film delivers.
 That there would be a spectacular story was never an expectation".

 Bishwajit Aribam from Tehelka said that the film seemed to be a copy of the 2006 South Korean film My Wife is a Gangster 3.

 Box office

 The film became Kumar's highest-opener, beating the previous record of Brothers as it collected ₹206.7 million net on its opening day.
 On its second day the film collected ₹145.0 million net.
 The film collected ₹192.7 million net on its third day, bringing its first weekend total to an estimated ₹544.4 million.
-By the end of its first week, the film collected approximately ₹780 million net.

 The film grossed over ₹1.25 billion worldwide by the end of its theatrical run.

-Overseas

-The film grossed ₹65.2 million on first two days of its release overseas.